cncf/tag-security/assessments/projects/openmetrics/self-assessment.md

 To find detailed requirements for users under the Open Metrics, please refer to https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md.
 In this documentation, users will be able to check all the rules and requirements.
 Moreover, Default port allocations have a requirement for users as well, users can refer to https://github.com/prometheus/prometheus/wiki/Default-port-allocations  for detailed instructions on each default port allocation instruction.

-### STRIDE Threat Modeling for OpenMetrics:

-#### 1. Spoofing
-* An external entity may try to gain access to data metrics by spoofing or stealing credentials/IP and as a result, access is given to the wrong user.

-Attack Options: Password theft by phishing, Password crashing by brute force, IP spoofing

-##### Mitigation:
-* Utilizing API tokens, client certificates, or other secure authentication methods.
-* Implementing secure authentication mechanisms for metric producers and consumers (exporters and ingesters).

-#### 2. Tampering
-* Data flowing from endpoints can be tampered with in transit which can lead to corruption of metrics.
-* Metric definitions can be exposed to unauthorized alteration which could result in misinterpretation or misrepresentation of data.

-##### Mitigation:
-* Use hashes or data signatures for data validation and tamper detection.

-#### 3. Repudiation
-* Attackers may cover up any evidence of unauthorized actions by altering data logs or information logs.

-##### Mitigation:
-* Audit and logging mechanisms to track all system activity and suspicious activity.

-#### 4. Information Disclosure
-* Improperly handling queries may allow an attacker to gain access to information that is not intended for disclosure.
-E.g. Querying for one metric returns all metrics which are then filtered on the frontend.
-This data flowing across the access request and response may be sniffed by an attacker.

-##### Mitigation:
-* Encryption of sensitive data and access control mechanisms to restrict data accessibility.

-#### 5. Denial of Service
-* An external agent can make so many requests for metrics that it can overwhelm the web server and deny normal user access.
-* An attacker can try to overwhelm the data storage by tampering with metric formats to try and store more data than the system can handle.

-##### Mitigation:
-* Load balancing and traffic filtering systems to mitigate traffic spikes and spread the load evenly.
-* Data tracking mechanisms to track suspicious spikes in data storage.

-#### 6. Elevation of Privilege
-* A user may be able to gain elevated privileges beyond their normal role and modify metrics that they should not have been able to modify

-##### Mitigation:
-* Implement the principle of least privilege and role-based access control to limit the privileges of users.

 ## Security functions and features

 * Users need to exclude the Security management outside the OpenMetrics, and exporters need to make decisions and develop their own way of designing the Security check.